blegas78/chaos/README.md

 ./install
 ```

-4. A reboot is required to enable the USB communication to hosts:
+4. A reboot is required to enable USB communication to hosts:

 ```bash
 sudo reboot